gabrieljuan/pokedecs/README.md

 * Kotlin Coroutines and StateFlow
 * Sample Unit Test for PokeDetailViewModel

+## Things Could Be Improved
+* Event handling using `SharedFlow` for snackbar
+* Single list for search and list fetching (this is a bit hard since PokeApi doesn't support search API query)

 # License

 Now in Android is distributed under the terms of the Apache License (Version 2.0).
 See the